huhchonggai/pawventures/README.md

 - A "community approved" star badge appears on a location's popup once it passes 10 likes
 - Filter by area (eg, Bishan, Jurong, Toa Payoh)
+- A "locate me" button on the map finds the user's current position via the browser's geolocation API and drops a red pin there.
+Pins within a configurable radius then get their own label showing name and distance, with no click or hover needed to see it.
+  Location is computed entirely in the browser (straight line distance via the haversine formula).
+It is never sent to the backend
 - A floating "Contribute" button opens a form for suggesting a new location.
 It can be anonymous or with a name, no login required
 - A small backend API (Node + Express + SQLite) backs the map, the like